blackbaud/skyux1/js/sky/src/wizard/docs/demo.md

 The `bbWizardNavigator` also exposes the following methods:

-- `previousText()` Returns the text for the modal's Previous button.
+- `previousText()` &mdash; Returns the text for the modal's Previous button.
 This usually doesn't change while the user interacts with the widget.
-- `nextText()` Returns the text for the modal's Next button.
+- `nextText()` &mdash; Returns the text for the modal's Next button.
 This changes to "Finish" when the user is on the last step.
-- `goToPrevious()` Navigates the user to the previous step.
+- `goToPrevious()` &mdash; Navigates the user to the previous step.
 - `goToNext()` Navigates the user to the next step.
-- `previousDisabled()` Indicates whether the previous step is disabled.
+- `previousDisabled()` &mdash; Indicates whether the previous step is disabled.
 This should be bound to the `ng-disabled` property of the modal's Previous button.
-- `nextDisabled()` Indicates whether the next step is disabled.
+- `nextDisabled()` &mdash; Indicates whether the next step is disabled.
 This should be bound to the `ng-disabled` property of the modal's Next button.